wso2/puppet-apim/wso2am/README.md

 1. Add/update the host name mapping list

-Puppet will add the required host entries explicitely in /etc/hosts file in the Agent.
+Puppet will add the required host entries explicitly in /etc/hosts file in the Agent.
 For that you have to update the hosts mappings appropriately in default.yaml file (for patterns 0 to 2) or common.yaml (for patterns 3 to 6).

 Ex:
    ```yaml